Lead generation is a critical component of business growth, and one of the most effective ways to accomplish it is through email.

 Check your inbox and consider what you’re looking at: tons of unread emails with wordy subjects.
 Nothing is out of the ordinary, nothing is out of the ordinary, and you may spot a few catchy subject lines.

-You can always use reliable phrases in email subjects like “free” or “limited-time offer” that will attract plenty of attention, but why not get a little more creative?
+You can always use reliable phrases in email subject lines, such as “free” or “limited-time offer,” to attract attention, but why not get a little more creative?
 Try adopting a casual tone: “An opportunity you can’t miss” or “You’re gonna love what we have to offer.”

 Some copywriters even emulate the writing style used in texting: “Smth New 4 U from…” or “What’s up?
 Here’s our latest deal on…” You can even use emojis for some added color.